vgijssel/hermit-python-packages/prompts.md

 ```

 This build information is written to the GitHub release in the script `generate_build_info.py`.
 The `generate_pex.py` script will no longer upload the digest and will only update the state file with the sha256 digest of the tarball archive.

+## Only update the build information if there is a change

+The `generate_build_info.py` script will only update the build information if there is a change.
+The build_info from the state file should be compared to the build_info that's generated.
+If both the dicts are the same the build information is not updated.
+The build information is only updated if there is a change.